smonto2/ginormal/README.md

 3. `rgin(size, alpha, mu, tau, algo)`
 4. `rtgin(size, alpha, mu, tau, sign, algo)`

 The first two compute the densities and the last two are used for random number generation.
-Density routines take in the quantile `z`, parameters, and two optional logical arguments:
+Density routines take in the quantile `z`; parameters `alpha`, `mu` and `tau`; and two optional logical arguments:
 - `log`, should the logarithm of the density be returned?
 Defaults to `TRUE`.
 - `quasi`, should the value of the kernel (or quasi-density) be returned?
 Defaults to `FALSE`.